Hip Dysplasia

 Space inside the womb

-During the final month of pregnancy, the space of the womb becomes very crowded which leads to a space crunch causing trouble in the baby's hip development.
+During the final month of pregnancy, the space in the womb becomes very crowded, which leads to a space crunch causing trouble in the baby's hip development.
 The hip joints in babies are made with soft cartilage tissues that harden with time.
-But if the womb space is too small the hip ball can move out of the socket.
+But if the womb space is too small, the hip ball can move out of the socket.
 As a result, the socket also develops narrowly.
 Here are several factors that cause womb space shortage-

 • Large baby stature